JRH89/vimlantis/FILE_OPENING_GUIDE.md

 ## Overview

 Vimlantis now supports **intelligent file opening** that integrates with your IDE!
-When you click on a buoy (file) or lighthouse (folder) in the 3D ocean world, it opens directly in your editor.
+When you click on a barrel (file) or lighthouse (folder) in the 3D ocean world, it opens directly in your editor.

 ## How It Works